-- Always research the law to ensure encryption is legal in the country you are living in or travelling to.
+- Always research the law to ensure encryption is legal in the country you are living in or traveling to.

 Journalists can communicate with sources more securely using encrypted messaging apps or software that encrypts email so only the intended recipient can read it.
 Some tools are easier to use than others.
 Encryption protects the content of messages, but the companies involved can still see the metadata, including when you sent the message, who received it, and other revealing details.
 Companies have different policies on how they store this data and how they respond when authorities ask for it.

-Encrypted email is a more secure way of exchanging information with a source or contact.
+Encrypted email is another secure way of exchanging information with a source or contact.
 Both parties must download and install specific software in order to send and receive encrypted email.

 To use encrypted messaging apps:

 - Research who owns the app, what user data they keep, and whether that data has been subpoenaed by a government.
 Check to see what their policy is for responding to requests to share user data.
 Tech companies should produce a transparency report each year covering government requests to remove or share

 - Use a PIN or password with the app where possible to better protect against someone opening the app if they have physical access to your phone.

 - Understand where information sent to your messaging apps, such as photos or documents, is stored on your phone.